£649.00 based on 2 people sharing a Twin/Double Room

 At approximately mile 30 we stop for lunch at a pub/café in a quiet wooded area.
 After lunch we follow the Wharfe downstream to Burnsall and Appletreewick, both perfect examples of pretty Dales villages.
 We continue along quiet single track roads to the Cavendish Pavillion, cross the Wharfe by wooden footbridge to enjoy fabulous views of Bolton Abbey, the ruins of a 12th-century Augustinian monastery.

-From here we follow the river, briefly visiting Ilkley, famous for the Ilkley Moor song and the absence of hats.
+From here we follow the river downstream, briefly visiting Ilkley, famous for the Ilkley Moor song and the absence of hats.
 We climb away from Wharfedale near Poole-in-Wharfedale before riding quiet and gentle lanes back to Harrogate and some well-earned rest.

 Day 3: Harrogate – Wensleydale - Harrogate